business man and woman shaking hands

 Commercial Property Agents – Things to Do with Unrealistic Vendors

 So the property market is changing.
-Whilst that can seem frustrating, it is an opportunity for those agents that get organized and focus on new skills and habits.
+While that can seem frustrating, it is an opportunity for agents to get organized and focus on new skills and habits.
+Actions create new leads and listing opportunities.
+In any property market at any time, you can find leads by talking to people.

 It is no secret that the current commercial property market in many areas is quite slow and frustrating.
-Most properties that require leasing or selling will have limited enquiry.
-The property owners and the business proprietors that come to us for help in marketing their property should be suitably primed for the prevailing market conditions.
+Some properties that require leasing or selling will receive limited enquiries.
+The property owners and business proprietors who come to us for help marketing their property should be suitably primed for the prevailing market conditions.

 How Not to Waste Your Time